-- 3.36 The Chief Executive Officer or a member of staff nominated by the Chief Executive Officer is to preside at pre-meeting briefing sessions. - 3.37 Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal Council or Committee Meeting at which the item of business is to be considered. - Councillors (including the Mayor) must 3.38 declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a pre-meeting briefing session, in the same way that they are required to do so at a Council or Committee meeting.
-The Council is to maintain a written record of all conflict of interest declarations made at premeeting briefing sessions and how the conflict of interest was managed by the Councillor who made the declaration.
+- 3.34 Pre-meeting briefing sessions are to be held in the absence of the public. - 3.35 Pre-meeting briefing sessions may be held by audio-visual link. - 3.36 The Chief Executive Officer or a member of staff nominated by the Chief Executive Officer is to preside at pre-meeting briefing sessions. - 3.37 Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal Council or Committee Meeting at which the item of business is to be considered. - Councillors (including the Mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a pre-meeting briefing session, in the same way that they are required to do so at a Council or Committee meeting. - 3.39 The Council is to maintain a written record of all conflict of interest declarations made at pre-meeting briefing sessions and how the conflict of interest was managed by the Councillor who made the declaration.

-PUBLIC FORUMS
+4 PUBLIC FORUMS

-- The Council may hold a public forum 4.1 prior to each Ordinary Meeting of the Council for the purpose of hearing oral submissions from members of the public on items of business to be considered at the meeting.
-Public forums may also be held prior to Extraordinary Council meetings and meetings of Committees of the Council. - 4.2 Public forums may be held by audiovisual link, where the member of the public has extenuating circumstances for not being able to attend the meeting in person. - 4.3 Public forums are to be chaired by the Mayor or their nominee.
+- 4.1 The Council may hold a public forum prior to each Ordinary Meeting of the Council for the purpose of hearing oral submissions from members of the public on items of business to be considered at the meeting.
+Public forums may also be held prior to Extraordinary Council meetings and meetings of Committees of the Council. - 4.2 Public forums may be held by audio-visual link, where the member of the public has extenuating circumstances for not being able to attend the meeting in person.

-- 4.4 To speak at a public forum, a person must first make an application to the Council in the approved form.
-Applications to speak at the public forum must be received by 4pm on the day of the meeting on which the public forum is to be held, and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item. - 4.5 A person may apply to speak on 1 or more than 1 items of business on the agenda of the Council meeting. - Legal representatives acting on behalf 4.6 of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum. - The Chief Executive Officer or their delegate may refuse an application to speak at a public forum.
-The Chief Executive Officer or their delegate must give reasons in writing for a decision to refuse an application. - 4.8 No more than ten (10) speakers are to be permitted to speak 'for' or 'against' each item of business on the agenda for the council meeting. - 4.9 If more than the permitted number of speakers apply to speak 'for' or 'against' any item of business, the Chief Executive Officer or their delegate may request the speakers to nominate from among themselves the persons who are to address the Council on the item of business.
+- 4.3 Public forums are to be chaired by the Mayor or their nominee. - 4.4 To speak at a public forum, a person must first make an application to the Council in the approved form.
+Applications to speak at the public forum must be received by 4pm on the day of the meeting on which the public forum is to be held, and must identify the item of business on the agenda of the Council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item. - 4.5 A person may apply to speak on 1 or more than 1 items of business on the agenda of the Council meeting. - 4.6 Legal representatives acting on behalf of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum - 4.7 The Chief Executive Officer or their delegate may refuse an application to speak at a public forum.
+The Chief Executive Officer or their delegate must give reasons in writing for a decision to refuse an application. - 4.8 No more than ten (10) speakers are to be permitted to speak 'for' or 'against' each item of business on the agenda for the Council meeting. - 4.9 If more than the permitted number of speakers apply to speak 'for' or 'against' any item of business, the Chief Executive Officer or their delegate may request the speakers to nominate from among themselves the persons who are to address the Council on the item of business.
 If the speakers are not able to agree on whom to nominate to address the Council, the Chief Executive Officer or their delegate is to determine who will address the Council at the public forum.